LoadLibraryW/BNSBoost/README.md

 ## BNSBoost

 BNSBoost is a simple loader for starting NCSoft's Blade and Soul.
+Not endorsed by them in any way, shape, or form; Blade and Soul, etc. are all trademarks of NCSoft.

 BNSBoost: